stein189/Devkit/readme.md

 Installation complete!
 ```

-If not please create a new with the given error message.
+If not please create a ticket with the given error message.

 ### Using the devkit